AnasAboreeda/Penetration-Testing-Study-Notes/useful_tricks.md

 ### BOF exploit-based

-- change shellcode - make sure all badchars are removed - read the exploit properly in case this makes changes in the shellcode - capture traffic with wireshark making sure the entire shellcode is transmited - run the exploit several times - make sure the JMP ESP matches OS and language
+- change shellcode - make sure all badchars are removed - read the exploit properly in case this makes changes in the shellcode - capture traffic with wireshark making sure the entire shellcode is transmitted - run the exploit several times - make sure the JMP ESP matches OS and language

 ### SNMP Enumeration